The regulator dependence in the functional renormalization group: a quantitative explanation: The non-perturbative renormalization group and the asymptotic behavior of the overall regulator scale

 corresponding to a parameter:

 It is interesting to observe that the value of $\alpha_{opt}$ does not depend on $\beta$.
 This makes its prediction very robust.
 At odds with that, the value of $\lambda_{opt}$ does depend on $\beta$.
-This parameter can be estimated by looking at the point where the expansion (\ref{eqRSM}) leads to a $\partial_t R_k(q^2)$ that extrapolates to zero.
-When neglecting $\eta$ this value can be estimated easily to be $q^2=k^2/\sqrt{w}$.
+This parameter can be estimated by looking at the point where the expansion (\ref{eqRSM}) leads to a

+that extrapolates to zero.
+Here, as usual, $\eta_k=-\partial_t \log Z_k$.
+When neglecting $\eta_k$ this value can be estimated easily to be $q^2=k^2/\sqrt{w}$.
 Accordingly, one sees that, as long as the expression (\ref{eqRSM}) extrapolates smoothly until $q^2\sim k_{cut}^2$ one expects $k_{cut}^2\sim k^2/\sqrt{w}$ or, equivalently, $\beta\sim \sqrt{w}$.
 In fact, the precise coefficient in front of $\sqrt{w}$ is somewhat arbitrary as it depends on which part of the tail of the integrals one disregards.
 Moreover, the actual integrals include the propagator to some powers which furthermore suppress higher momenta.
 In order to make things concrete, we will take from now on $\beta=2\sqrt{w}$.
 We verified by a specific study of some integrals appearing in RG equations that, indeed a $\beta$ of that order gives rise to a reasonable cut-off point for the integrals.
 This value of $\beta$ corresponds to $\lambda_{opt}$ which, moreover, turns out to be roughly the observed expansion parameter in concrete DE studies.
+A byproduct of this analysis is that the value of the expansion parameter turns out to be insensitive to the families of regulator once the value of $\alpha$ is optimized.

 According to the previous discussion, the values of $z$ and $w$ as well as the expected values of $\alpha_{opt}$, $\alpha_{min}$ and $\alpha_{max}$ are presented in Table \ref{TabAlphRegs} for the four families of regulators given in equations \eqref{regExp}, \eqref{regWett} and \eqref{regLitG} with $n=3$ and $n=4$.
 For completeness, Fig.~\ref{Fig_Lambdas} illustrates the arguments for the case of the Wetterich regulator \eqref{regWett}.